MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 postClientMessage(id: string, value: string): void
 `

+Internal method for posting a message to consuming client scripts.

 #### **Parameters**
 - **id**: *string*

+  Identifier of the message.
 - **value**: *string*

+  Value of the message.

 > [!WARNING]
 > This function can throw errors.